NewSigma/Physica/examples/README.md

 *Physica Examples* is designed to

-- Demonstrate the usage and provide prototype implementations
+- Demonstrate the usage and provide prototype implementations, possibly with the help of an agent
 - Maintain the reproducibility of experimental code, related data, and discussions

 Reproducibility is a key challenge in scientific computing, particularly since many tasks require considerable computational resources.
 Our current approach uses a compiled language, reinforced by strict static checks, continuous testing, centralized maintenance, and the removal of internal boundaries to ensure reproducibility amidst rapid iteration.
 We encourage independent verification of the results and the reporting of any discrepancies.